Being a good trader is about developing certain mental qualities. It is the process of constantly pushing yourself to grow better and stronger.

 5. You are comfortable trading according to your rules.

-Good traders make decisions with relative ease because they understand their rules and what they are trading and looking for in the markets.
-They do not let other people’s opinions affect their judgment.
-They’ve learned to trust their own — essentially catching their own fish.
+Good traders make decisions with relative ease because they understand their rules and what they are trading and looking for in the market.

 6. You have a thorough understanding of your strategy, its probabilities, and your inherent tolerance to risk.